Non-Executive Directors

 Chair

 Shan joined the Trust as Chair on 1 April 2022.
 She has a wealth of experience from her career working in a variety of roles in both the Foreign Office and the home Civil Service.
-She was HM Ambassador to Argentina and Paraguay, and has represented the UK in the European Union.
-In her previous role, Shan was head of the Civil Service of the Welsh Government in Cardiff and led over 5,500 staff with responsibility for a budget of £17billion.
-Shan was appointed Companion of the Order of St Michael and St George (CMG) in the 2012 New Year Honours and Dame Commander of the Order of St Michael and St George (DCMG) in the 2017 Birthday Honours.
+Her early experience was in policy work on social affairs issues at national and international levels.
+She was HM Ambassador to Argentina and Paraguay, and has represented the UK in the European Union and the UN system.
+In her previous role, Shan was head (Permanent Secretary) of the Civil Service of the Welsh Government in Cardiff and led over 5,500 staff with responsibility for a budget of £17bn.
+Shan was appointed Dame Commander of the Order of St Michael and St George (DCMG) in the Queen’s 2017 Birthday Honours.
+She has been awarded Honorary Doctorates from the University of Kent (where she studied French) and the University of Plymouth.

 Key Roles: